-For eighteen months now, Wallace Quinn and Keys Estate Agents have teamed up to offer an enhanced Estate Agency and Conveyancing service.
-Keys extensive knowledge of the Glasgow property market and their great team of Estate Agents, together with Wallace Quinn’s knowledgeable conveyancing solicitors mean our clients a level of service and efficiency that our competitors struggle to match.
+Wallace Quinn and Keys Estate Agents offer an enhanced Estate Agency and conveyancing service to clients across Glasgow.
+Keys extensive knowledge of the Glasgow property market and their great team of Estate Agents, together with Wallace Quinn’s knowledgeable conveyancing solicitors mean our clients get a level of service and efficiency that our competitors struggle to match.
 We’re currently running a promotion where there are no up-front costs to bring your property to market.
-We caught up with Keys’ Pam McLeman to ask for her top tips on getting your property ready to take to market
+We caught up with Keys’ Pam McLeman to ask for her top tips on getting your property ready to take to market.

 Decorate in neutral colours